 We also upgraded our oem house battery cables with 1-0 cables from Battle Born.
 Any cables Battle Born could not supply we built ourselves for our battery bank.

 ✰ PRO TIP ✰ Check out our Winnebago View Lithium Battery Replacements

-We purchased and installed a Victron BMV-712 to monitor our house battery status.
-The system has bluetooth capability with the shunt being mounted right next to the batteries.
-It is awesome to monitor the batteries state of charge so closely.
+This Victron system has bluetooth capability with the shunt being mounted right next to the batteries.
+It’s a great way to monitor the batteries state of charge closely.

 These improvements allow us to isolate the solar panels from the solar controller or the house batteries when ever maintenance is needed.
 They as also a great safety upgrade for over amperage or over voltage.

 We replaced the two OEM SunPower 100 Watt Flex Panels because they were extremely inefficient for our energy needs.

 These Renogy compact panels have a more narrow width that allows them to mounted between the edge of the roof and the rooftop air conditioner.

 These adjustable mount brackets now allow our solar panels (above) to get better solar absorption in the winter months by tilting them towards the sun.

 Winnebago View Exterior Storage

 The new location is convenient and easy to access.
 Plus, it keeps any biohazard and germs away from the cargo compartment.
-We do keep a small plastic bin to hold a short sewer-only water hose and connector.
+We keep just a small plastic bin to hold a short sewer-only water hose and connector.